 Three books for Stanford’s freshman

 Being a student of a Stanford University is very important factor for young people.
 There are many interesting things about the whole study program, especially if you are on first year.
 The one of these mentioned things is the New Student Orientation Program for freshmen.
 The main concept is simple: students must select three books, which are based on some specific topics.
 These topics must inspire students to go through a process of the learning experience.
-Every year, Dr. Noah Diffenbaugh is making the list of these books.
+Here go working on numerous assignments, writing academic papers, passing tests, etc. Every year, Dr. Noah Diffenbaugh is making the list of these books.

 This time, he decided to pick an interesting theme for new students: the sustainability and equity to invoke meaningful discussions that will advocate equality in access to the already-depleting resources available on our Planet.
 The following books are perfectly describing the mentioned theme: